Skip to Content

 Light-colored, long-sleeved shirts and pants make it harder for insects to get to you.
 Avoiding highly scented soaps and shampoos helps, too.

-protecting kids against sunburn and mosquitoes is important for outdoor adventures like kayaking, that take you to rivers and lakes.
+Protecting kids against sunburn and mosquitoes is important for outdoor adventures like kayaking, that take you to rivers and lakes.

 Heading indoors at dusk and dawn — peak insect-activity time — can be helpful if mosquitoes really like your family.